andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 Some of the command for `kubeadm upgrade`:

-- `plan` checks the installed version against the newest version to verify upgradability
+- `plan` checks the installed version against the newest version to verify upgradeability
 - `apply` upgrades the first cp node to the version specified
 - `diff` shows the differences applied in an upgrade.
 It is similar to `apply --dry-run`.
 - `node` lets local kubelet configuration to be updated on the worker nodes, or secondary cp nodes.
 Also calls a `phase` command to step through upgrading.